knpuniversity/rest/knpu/episode2/pagination.rst

 The second is the route name to the list endpoint, which for us is ``api_programmers_list``.
 And it'll use this to generate the links like next, first and last.
 The third argument is any array of parameters that need to be passed to the route.
-So if the route needed a nickname or id, but there aren't any wildcards in this route, so we'll pass an empty array.
+So if the route had a nickname or id wildcard, you'd pass that here.
+But there aren't any wildcards in this route, so we'll pass an empty array.
 The next three arguments are the page we're on, the number of records we're showing per page, and the total number of pages.
 I'm going to invent a few variables and set them above in a moment.

 Above, let's fill this in.
 Initially, I just want to get the next and last ``_links`` to show up, so I'm going to take some shortcuts and not worry